 It doesn’t require a lot of power

-Although a free sub can offer some advantages over an enclosed sub it does have some drawbacks.
+Although a free air subwoofer can offer some advantages over an enclosed sub it does have some drawbacks.
 Let’s take a look at these flaws:

 The bass is not tight

-Open-air subs are free to operate in the open air.
+Open-air subs are free to operate in the open-air environment.
 They don’t produce the same tight bass as enclosed subs.
 These are not the best choice for those who want the most precise and tightest bass.

 Bass isn’t booming

-An air sub that is free may not be able to win a car music contest.
-It can’t produce a loud and powerful bass enough to win serious car music competitions.
+A free air subwoofer that is free may not be able to win a car music contest.
+It doesn’t deliver booming and earthshaking bass that is deep enough to win a serious car music competition.
 It’s not ideal for bass enthusiasts who need earthshaking bass.

 An enclosed subwoofer refers to a subwoofer built in a box.
 An enclosed sub box can either be sealed or ported.
 To prevent air from entering or leaving the box, a sealed box is completely sealed.
 A ported box has a hole that allows air into the box.
 The cone moves inwards and outwards.
 A powered sub box can produce louder bass, while a sealed sub box will deliver a more focused bass.

 An enclosed subwoofer can be either a passive or powered subwoofer.
 An enclosed powered subwoofer includes an amplifier.
 The subwoofer box houses the amplifier.
 You don’t need to connect it with an external amplifier.
 It can be connected directly to your head unit.
 It will need to be connected to the car’s battery to power the amplifier.
-An enclosed passive subwoofer, on the other hand, requires a connection with an external amplifier because it does not have an inbuilt amp.
+On the other hand, an enclosed passive subwoofer requires a connection with an external amplifier because it does not have an inbuilt amp.
 An enclosed passive subwoofer does not require a power connection.

 What are the Advantages of an Enclosed Subwoofer?

-A sub enclosed has many advantages over a sub free of air.
+An enclosed subwoofer has many advantages over a sub free of air.
 Let’s take a look at some of these advantages.

-An enclosed sub moves more air on its outer surface than it does on its inner surface.
-It can reproduce bass with a tighter frequency than a free-air subwoofer.
+An enclosure subwoofer moves more air on its outer surface than it does on its inner surface.
+It can reproduce bass with a tighter frequency than a free-air sub.
 This is especially true if the subwoofer has been enclosed in a sealed sub box.
 A sealed sub box is airtight so that there is less air movement inside the box.
 This allows for tighter bass.

 An enclosed sub is the best option if you are looking for a subwoofer to help you win a car music contest.
-An enclosed sub is designed to produce a powerful bass.
-An enclosed sub can provide powerful bass that will win any competition.
+An enclosed sub is designed to produce a booming bass.
+An enclosure sub can provide powerful bass that will win any competition.